apache/spark/docs/sql-programming-guide.md

 Spark SQL is a Spark module for structured data processing.
 It provides a programming abstraction called DataFrames and can also act as distributed SQL query engine.

-Spark SQL can also be used to read from data from an existing Hive installation.
+Spark SQL can also be used to read data from an existing Hive installation.
 For more on how to configure this feature, please refer to the [Hive Tables](#hive-tables) section.

 # DataFrames